 The separation of the explanation into two parts has attractive economic interpretations because there is substantial empirical evidence that both a place's characteristics and its location in space influence its population.
 Within quantitative spatial models, the former is reflected by a location's fundamentals and the latter by its market access.
 Our paper is the first to show how these forces jointly produce the distinctive population distribution.
-This result holds even allowing for other important economic forces captured by these models, such as agglomeration and congestion externalities, to influence the population distribution.
+This result holds even allowing for other important economic forces captured by these models, such as agglomeration and congestion externalities, to influence the population.

-We simulate our model to test our framework's robustness and ability to match results in the theoretical and empirical literatures.
+We show that an inversion of the Allen and Arkolakis (2014) model using data for the United States results in lognormally distributed fundamentals and market access, as predicted by our theory.
+We then simulate a quantitative spatial model to test our framework's robustness and ability to match results in the theoretical and empirical literatures.
 We show that differences in local productivity spillovers, intra-city congestion externalities, and inter-city transportation costs can explain variation in the city size distribution observed in data.
 We find that as agglomeration benefits rise the size distribution becomes more unequal, consistent with observed changes to the U.S. city size distribution (Gabaix and Ioannides 2004).
 Increasing inter-city transportation costs also results in a more unequal city size distribution.
 This provides a potential explanation for the very large "primate" cities and unequal city size distributions of developing countries, where domestic transportation costs are often much higher than in developed countries (Teravaninthorn and Gaël 2009; Atkin and Donaldson 2015).

 Our paper touches on several branches of the spatial economics literature.
-Many theoretical explanations of the city size distribution are based on the similarly striking empirical observation that city growth rates often appear unrelated to city population, such as Gabaix (1999a), Gabaix (1999b), Blank and Solomon (2000), Eeckhout (2004), Rossi-Hansberg and Wright (2007), and Córdoba (2008).
-However, the assumption of random growth is inconsistent with the empirical evidence on the distribution of cities in significant ways.
-The growth of cities does not appear random in many important cases, particularly following major shocks.
-Random growth explanations also fail to capture the influence of the characteristics of a place on the attractiveness of producing or residing there, implying that the large populations of New York City, Tokyo, and London are random and unrelated to their advantageous geographies.
-These theories are also aspatial and do not allow for interactions between different locations to shape settlement patterns, failing to capture the contribution of trade to the scale of the aforementioned global cities.
+Many theoretical explanations of the city size distribution are based on the similarly striking empirical observation that city growth rates often appear unrelated to city population, such as Gabaix (1999a), Gabaix (1999b), Blank and Solomon (2000), Eeckhout (2004), Rossi-Hansberg and Wright (2007), and Córdoba (2008).2 However, the assumption of random growth is inconsistent with the empirical evidence on the distribution of cities in significant ways.
+The growth of cities does not appear random in many important cases, particularly following major shocks.3 Random growth explanations also fail to capture the influence of the characteristics of a place on the attractiveness of producing or residing there, implying that the large populations of New York City, Tokyo, and London are random and unrelated to their advantageous geographies.
+These theories are also aspatial and do not allow for interactions between different locations to shape settlement patterns, failing to capture the contribution of trade to the scale of the aforementioned global cities.4